 Saving for retirement on a tax-advantaged basis should be on nearly everyone's financial "to do" list.
-Making contributions to a Roth IRA is one tax-wise way to save, because you can take withdrawals after age 59 1/2 that are free from federal income tax, assuming you've had at least one Roth account open for more than five years.
+By making contributions to a Roth IRA, self-employed people are using one tax-wise way to save.
+This is because you can take withdrawals after age 59 1/2 that are free from federal income tax, assuming you've had at least one Roth account open for more than five years.
 Of course, Roth contributions are nondeductible, but they are valuable because you reap tax savings on the back end of the deal.

 However, if you're self-employed and fairly affluent, you may have dismissed the idea for two reasons: